 • Flip-flops: I recommend a really cheap pair of flip flops like these.
 I find that flip flops always break eventually, no matter how much I spend on them.
 I use flip-flops for showering in hostels, heading to the beach and for short strolls to the shop or town.

 • Hiking boots: Hiking boots are SO personal to your feet and gait, so I would never tell you which pair of boots you should buy.
 The pair that works for me may not work for you!
 I recommend going to a hiking shop and trying some on.
 You may have to try on 10+ until you find the “right” pair, but it’s worth the time investment.
-If you’re planning on doing any hardcore hiking in Costa Rica, good boots will be necessary.
+If you’re planning on doing any of the Arenal Volcano hikes whilst you’re in La Fortuna you’ll need good boots..

 • Birkenstocks: I probably spend 80% of my travels in Birkenstocks, and I can’t imagine my life without them!
 I wear them to the beach, sightseeing, and even to dinner in the evening.
 I have a brown pair and they go with almost every outfit!